ABerriault/AttackOfTheFidgetSpinners/README.md

 # Attack Of The Fidget Spinners
-***
-A game designed in processing to teach students grade 6-8 the basics of coding.

-We will look into
+---
+A game written in Processing (Java IDE) for semmy.me/ide online editor.
+The game is written with numerous errors listed below to help reinforce camper understanding of:
 - variables
+- loops
 - conditionals
-- loops
-- and basic functions
+- basic functions

+The repository contains a completed version as well as the camper version which they should begin with.
+The errors are listed below:

+Line xx: #code here
+Line xx: #code here
+Line xx: #code here
+Line xx: #code here
+Line xx: #code here
+Line xx: #code here
+Line xx: #code here
+Line xx: #code here
+Line xx: #code here
+Line xx: #code here

 Created by [Andrew Berriault](https://github.com/ABerriault) for *McMaster Venture Engineering & Science*